 - Custom drop-down - Creates a single-choice list.
 The name will appear in the segment (i.e. what marketer sees) and the list item values are what you use in the SQL query.
 You can choose different types of option for the drop-down; as well as text and numeric input you can also define the filter operators here.

 The parameters let you create multiple segments from the same template with different criteria values.
 On the right-hand side, you can see the created parameters (green tags), which you can drag and drop into the SQL query.
 Parameters are reusable - there is no need to create another one if you need, for example, two destination parameters.

 - First character must be a a letter character.

 - Space character is not allowed, use symbol underscore( _ ) instead.

 - Segment template definition (3) - This is the statement you will use for segment creation.
 It contains the parameters you have created for the definition, and should be written as a natural language statement.

 - Underlying SQL query (4) - This is probably the most important element, as this contains the actual query used to extract the data from the databases.
 It will run in the background whenever you are using this segment template.
 It is possible to create segment templates solely with this SQL query, without adding parameters, but it would be less handy, as you would not be able to add different types of input later.
 We recommend that you test the query on your database first, then copy and paste it in here.

-Test Query (5) - This function button lets you check if the SQL query is executable and syntactically correct by running the query in an
+Quick Test (5) - This function button lets you check if the SQL query is executable and syntactically correct by running the query in an